Chi-chan-Lau/CRAFT/GNN-Based Relationship Prediction/readme.md

 # GNN-Based Relationship Prediction

-This module implements the **GNN-based link prediction** component of the LLM4CTI framework.
+This module implements the **GNN-based link prediction** component of the CRAFT framework.
 It takes the knowledge graphs constructed from CTI articles and applies a Graph Neural Network (GNN) model to uncover unseen or emerging relationships between threat entities (e.g., malware, vulnerabilities, threat actors).

 ---